 To attach the cap, pick up 22 from where the knuckles would be on the gloves.
 Using another needle, unzip the provisional cast on of the cap and move those 22 stitches onto the needle.
 Then, attach a new piece of yarn in color A and join the two pieces together using the Kitchner stitch.
 (This video helped me out a ton!)

 Once you’ve attached the pieces, trim the excess yarn.
 Then, sew on a small button to secure the cap when not in use.
-Weave in all the loose ends in the glove, making sure to close any gaps you may have at the fingers, and you are done!
+Finally, weave in all the loose ends in the glove, making sure to close any gaps you may have at the fingers, and you are done!

-If you’ve been able to make these, then you can make any.
-Every gloves pattern is basically the same, but they’re made to look and feel different because of the extra touches, like the colorwork design.
-Or using a lacy pattern for the hand, or textured stitches. or even just having full fingers.
+If you made these, you can make any!
+Every gloves knitting pattern is basically the same, but they’re made to look and feel different because of the extra touches, like the colorwork design.
+Or using a lacy pattern for the hand or textured stitches.
+Even just having full fingers.
 Either way, the structure of the glove is the same all across the board.
 So, if these did seem a little difficult, try it without the chart and the second color.
-Follow the same gloves pattern using only one color and see what you have difficulty with or if gets easier.
+Follow the same gloves pattern using only one color and see what you have difficulty with or if it gets easier.

 I really hope you like this pattern, and if you’d like more in the future, let me know in the comments!
-I tend to stay away from posting anything too complicated because I want beginners to be able to follow along, but I have a tons of ideas if you’d like something slightly more advanced.
-And don’t forget, to get the larger sizes, download the PDF from the resource library!
-It’s completely free and you’ll get access to other bonuses and the weekly newsletter where I sometimes share deals and sales alerts.
+I tend to stay away from posting anything too complicated because I want beginners to be able to follow along, but I have a ton of ideas if you’d like something slightly more advanced.
+And don’t forget, to get the larger sizes, get the PDF from my Etsy shop!

 Thanks for reading!